evakv0th/war-simulator/README.md

 ## Features

 - Create and manage armies with different strengths and advantages.
+- Each user have an army, army can have military units, ammount of fuel and ammount of bullets.
+- Each army can have single advantage: air, heavyTech, patriotic and minefield.
-- Organize squads within armies.
+- Organize squads within armies, squads can have 2 types: sabotage and combat.
+- Squads can have multiple weapons, squad without weapons cannot participate in battle.
 - Add planes and tanks to your armies.
+Both have fuel requirements, so you cant spam heavy tech.
+- Weapons have requirements for bullets.
 - Engage in battles between armies with various advantages and strengths.
 - User authentication with role-based access control (normal user or admin).